Shiny White Suburban

 *

-Fuck that nonsense, she says, rolling her eyes.
+Don’t you dare rename that plant, she says, rolling her eyes.
 It’s part our heritage, not having a home!

 *